-Starting a business is a scary, unpredictable, and often unforgiving process, particularly when it comes to finances.
+Starting a business is a scary, unpredictable, and often unforgiving process, particularly regarding finances.
 Establishing adequate business credit is essential for any new startup.
-Without a good business credit history in place, it will be challenging for anyone to continue growing and expanding their enterprise.
+Without a good business credit history, it will be challenging for anyone to continue growing and expanding their enterprise.

-From simply establishing your startup as a recognized business entity to working with an alternative business lending source to secure a line of credit, there are a variety of effective ways to build and improve your business credit, enabling you to become eligible for a broader range of small business loan products.
+From simply establishing your startup as a recognized business entity to working with an alternative business lending source to secure a line of credit, there are various effective ways to build and improve your business credit, enabling you to become eligible for a broader range of small business loan products.

 What Is Business Credit?